Why choose a behaviourist?

 Expertise and Evidence-Based Methods for Effective and Humane Behavioural Solutions

 Horse behaviour can be influenced by various factors such as their environment, training, genetics, and past experiences.
 As such, it is essential to address their psychological well-being to ensure their safety, health, and welfare.
-One way to achieve this is by seeking the help of qualified or certified behaviourists who employ evidence-based and positive methods.
+One way to achieve this is by seeking the help of certified behaviourists who employ evidence-based methods.

-Unfortunately, many horse owners often turn to unqualified sources, such as friends or social media platforms, for advice on managing their horses' behavioural problems.
+Unfortunately, many horse owners often turn to unqualified sources, such as friends, social media platforms or unqualified trainers, for advice on managing their horses' behavioural problems.
 This can lead to dangerous and ineffective solutions that make the problems worse.
 It is essential to recognise that punishing horses is not a solution, and there is a reason for every behaviour.
 Responding appropriately to these behaviours is essential in preventing them from reoccurring in the future or being redirected to become another undesired behaviour.

 Moreover, equine behaviour and the profession of behaviourists are relatively new fields.
 Therefore, many people may not know when to ask for a behaviourist's help or understand what behaviourists do.
 As such, seeking the right professional for the job is vital to address horse behavioural problems effectively.
-Other professionals such as riding instructors, physical therapists, and yard managers may be excellent at their jobs but may not have expertise in equine ethology and behaviour or the application of learning theory.
-On the other hand, a qualified equine behaviourist will take a detailed history of the horse, owner, and their relationship to develop a behaviour modification program that addresses the root cause of the problem.
+Other professionals such as riding instructors, physical therapists, and yard managers may be excellent at their jobs but may not have expertise in equine behaviour, training and welfare.
+On the other hand, a qualified equine behaviourist will take a detailed history of the horse, owner, and their relationship to develop a behaviour modification programme that addresses the root cause of the problem.
+You can find other accredited behaviourists on the IAABC or ABTC website.

 In conclusion, seeking the help of qualified or certified equine behaviourists is essential in maintaining a horse's physical and psychological health.
-Behaviourists use evidence-based and positive methods to address behavioural problems and train horses, ensuring their safety and welfare.
-Horse owners must recognize the importance of seeking the right professionals for addressing behavioural problems to prevent dangerous and ineffective solutions.
+Behaviourists use evidence-based methods to address behavioural problems and train horses, ensuring their safety and welfare.
+Horse owners must recognise the importance of seeking the right professionals for addressing behavioural problems to prevent dangerous and ineffective solutions.